 With huge improvements in winemaking from the 1980s onwards, the production of a good vintage Port is much less of a hit-and-miss affair.
 Unless the year is a total washout (eg 1993 and 2002), wines of potential vintage quality can be made every year.
 Consequently wines from good years (in between declared vintages) are bottled by the major shippers as single-quinta vintage Port (SQVP).
 The same rules apply as to vintage Ports, the only difference being that the wines come from a single quinta or estate with the recommendation that they may be drunk earlier, after 10 rather than 20 years.

 The wines undergo a steady process of controlled oxidation and esterification as the colour fades from deep, opaque ruby to orange-amber-tawny.
 The tasting and blending of an aged tawny is a continual process.
-Wines set aside initially are often marked with the year of the harvest (‘Colheita’) but as the shipper makes up new blends followed by blends of blends, the characteristics of individual wines gradually meld into the house style.
+Wines set aside initially are often marked with the year of the harvest (‘colheita’).
+But as the shipper makes up new blends followed by blends of blends, the characteristics of individual wines gradually meld into the house style.

-Port shippers often opt for a gently chilled tawny after lunch in the heat of the Douro: think of aged tawny as a summer alternative to a fireside glass of vintage or LBV.
+Port shippers often opt to drink a gently chilled tawny after lunch in the heat of the Douro.
+Think of aged tawny as a summer alternative to a fireside glass of vintage or LBV.

-Meaning ‘harvest’ in Portuguese, colheita is a wine from a single year, aged in wood for a minimum of seven years before bottling, by which time the wine begins to take on the characteristics of a tawny.
-Most colheitas are aged for much longer and, with careful management, may be bottled after 50 or 100 years.
+Meaning ‘harvest’ in Portuguese, colheita is a wine from a single year, aged in wood for a minimum of seven years before bottling.
+By this time the wine begins to take on the characteristics of a tawny.
+Most colheitas are aged for much longer and, with careful nurture, may be bottled after 50 or 100 years.